Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Thick layers don't absorb better.
 They waste product and take forever to dry.
 A thin, even coat delivers the same benefits with less mess.

-Mistake #4: Not Cleaning Tools Immediately
+Mistake #4: Not Cleaning Tools Right Away

 Dried turmeric is stubborn.
 Rinse your tools within 5 minutes of finishing.
 Waiting until tomorrow means fighting permanent stains.